Language-Technology-Assessment/main-database/readme.md

 **API**

 Is an API available that provides unrestricted access to the model (other than security and CDN restrictions)?
+If applicable, this entry also collects information on the use and availability of meta prompts.

     🟥 No API access.